BjarneBitscrambler/SignalK-Orientation/README.md

 Processing and WiFi connection is provided by an ESP32 or ESP8266 module.
 It has been tested on a [d1_mini](https://www.wemos.cc/en/latest/d1/d1_mini.html), an [ESP32-WROVER-KIT](https://www.digikey.ca/en/products/detail/espressif-systems/ESP-WROVER-KIT-VB/8544301), and an [ESP-32-WROOM dev board](https://www.amazon.se/dp/B08CCYWZN3)

-The software is adaptable to work with other orientation sensors, but the most straightfortward approach is to use the above already-tested hardware.
+The software is adaptable to work with other orientation sensors, but the most straightforward approach is to use the above already-tested hardware.

 ## Software
 The PlatformIO development environment and Arduino framework are used, with standard Arduino libraries plus these two: